 • If the vehicle is equipped with an automatic transmission, place the gearshift selector lever in the Park position.
 If the vehicle is equipped with a manual transmission, place the gearshift selector lever in the Neutral position and fully depress the clutch pedal.

-• Unplug the Automatic ShutDown (ASD) relay to prevent a gasoline engine from starting.
+• Unplug the Automatic ShutDown (ASD) relay to prevent the engine from starting.
 The ASD relay is located in the Power Distribution Center (PDC).
 Refer to the PDC label for ASD relay identification and location.
-To prevent a diesel engine from starting, unplug the fuel shut off solenoid wire harness connector (Fig. 10).